Rade58/insta_pwa_cloneW/README.md

 ## To test production code with gzip use http-server

+- yarn add http-server@0.9.0 (DOWNGRADED IT BECACAUSE ectatic ISN'T WORKING ON NEWEST VERSIONS)

 - cd dist

-- yarn add http-server@0.9.0 --dev (DOWNGRADED IT BECACAUSE ectatic ISN'T WORKING ON NEWEST VERSIONS)

 - http-server -a localhost -p 7000 -c-1 --gzip